joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/13/us/elon-musk-la-fires-starlink.html

 **Nick Kyrgios and Alex De Minaur: Two tennis magnets at opposite poles in Melbourne**\
-`The two preeminent figures in Australian men's tennis could not be more different`\
+`The two preeminent figures in Australian men's tennis could not be more different.`\
 https://nytimes.com/athletic/5541040/2025/01/13/nick-kyrgios-australian-open-alex-de-minaur/

 **Indiana is at a crossroads as familiar pattern continues under Mike Woodson**\